Tunisia: Literature

 Tunisian literature exists in two forms: Arabic and French.
 Arabic literature dates back to the 7th century with the arrival of Arab civilization in the region.
 It is more important in both volume and value than French literature, which was introduced during the French protectorate from 1881.

 Among the literary figures include Ali Douagi, who has produced more than 150 radio stories, over 500 poems and folk songs and nearly 15 plays, Khraief Bashir, an Arabic novelist who published many notable books in the 1930s and which caused a scandal because the dialogues were written in Tunisian dialect, and others such as Moncef Ghachem, Mohamed Salah Ben Mrad, or Mahmoud Messadi.

 As for poetry, Tunisian poetry typically opts for nonconformity and innovation with poets such as Aboul-Qacem Echebbi.

 As for literature in French, it is characterized by its critical approach.
 Contrary to the pessimism of Albert Memmi, who predicted that Tunisian literature was sentenced to die young, a high number of Tunisian writers are abroad including Abdelwahab Meddeb, Bakri Tahar, Mustapha Tlili, Hele Beji, or Mellah Fawzi.
-The themes of wandering, exile and heartbreak are the focus of their creative writing.
+Themes of wandering, exile, heartbreak, disconnection, memory, and representation are often focuses of Tunisian literature.

 The national bibliography lists 1249 non-school books published in 2002 in Tunisia, with 885 titles in Arabic.
 In 2006 this figure had increased to 1,500 and 1,700 in 2007.
 Nearly a third of the books are published for children.

-In 2014 Tunisian American creative nonfiction scribe and translator Med-Ali Mekki who wrote many books, not for publication but just for his own private reading translated the new Constitution of the Tunisian Republic from Arabic to English for the first time in Tunisian bibliographical history, the book was published worldwide the following year and it was the Internet's most viewed and downloaded Tunisian book.

 Music

 At the beginning of the 20th century, musical activity was dominated by the liturgical repertoire associated with different religious brotherhoods and secular repertoire which consisted of instrumental pieces and songs in different Andalusian forms and styles of origins, essentially borrowing characteristics of musical language.
 In 1930 The Rachidia was founded, well known thanks to artists from the Jewish community.
 The founding in 1934 of a musical school helped revive Arab Andalusian music largely to a social and cultural revival led by the elite of the time who became aware of the risks of loss of the musical heritage and which they believed threatened the foundations of Tunisian national identity.
 The institution did not take long to assemble a group of musicians, poets, scholars.
-The creation of Radio Tunis in 1938 allowed musicians a greater opportunity to disseminate their works.
+The creation of Radio Tunis in 1938 allowed musicians a greater opportunity to disseminate their works, with the station employing a policy of promoting Tunisian musicians exclusively.

 Notable Tunisian musicians include Saber Rebaï, Dhafer Youssef, Belgacem Bouguenna, Sonia M'barek, Latifa, Salah El Mahdi, Anouar Brahem, Emel Mathlouthi and Lotfi Bouchnak.